workshopdemos/modernization-carddemo/GENERATIVE_README.md

 ## Scenario 3: Asking High-Level Questions about the Codebase

-Code4z Assistant indexes your codebase, enabling it to automatically retrieve the most relevant context from across your workspace when you ask a question.
+Code4z Assistant indexes your codebase so that it automatically retrieves the most relevant context from across your workspace when you ask a question.

 This retrieval is powered by an embeddings-based approach, which identifies and pulls in the specific parts of your code or documentation relevant to your English-language query.

-Ideal for high-level questions about your codebase:
+Good examples of high-level questions about your codebase include:

 - “How are credit cards listed?”
 - “What is the SQL query to update the …?”
 - “Does this application use …?”

-Not ideal for exhaustive file analysis:

-- “Find every instance where the XYZ module is called.”
-- “Review the entire codebase for spelling mistakes.”

-Follow these steps:
+Follow these steps to ask high-level questions about your codebase:

 1. Open the Code4z Assistant view.

 2. Enter your question into the chat box.

-3. Click the *@codebase* link below the input box or use a keyboard shortcut `⌘`+`Enter` on macOS or `Ctrl`+`Enter` on Windows.
+3. Click the *@codebase* link below the input box or use the keyboard shortcut **⌘+Enter** on macOS or **CTRL+Enter** on Windows.

     <img src='diagrams/code4z_assistant/code_base_question.png' alt="Question about codebase" style='min-width: 300pt; max-width: 500pt;'/>